ualib/agda-algebras/appendix_lsl.rst

     ``quot.rec f (λ a b h, subsingleton.elim _ (f b)) q``.

   A ``subsingleton`` type is inhabited by exactly one element.
-See :numref:`subsingleton-type-class` for the definition.
+See the :ref:`appendix section on the subsingleton type class <subsingleton-type-class>` for the definition.

   The ``subsingleton.elim`` function takes evidence that ``α`` is a subsingleton type and provides a proof of ``∀ (a b: α), a = b``.